Board Members

 Pablo Chavajay

-Is a Tz’utujil Maya of San Pedro La Laguna, Sololá, Guatemala.
-He obtained his licenciatura in psychology from the Universidad de San Carlos in Guatemala.
+Pablo is a Tz’utujil Maya from San Pedro La Laguna in Sololá, Guatemala.
+He obtained his bachelor’s degree in psychology from San Carlos University in Guatemala and his master’s and doctoral degrees at the University of California at Santa Cruz in California.

+Pablo currently works as an associate professor of psychology at the University of New Hampshire.
 His research examines cultural and historical aspects of human development and learning.
-Studies he has conducted among Tz’utujil Maya families of Guatemala have focused on children’s engagements in problem solving with caregivers and other children as well as generational changes in mothers’ and grandmothers’ perceptions of childrearing practices.
+The studies he has conducted among Tz’utujil Maya families of Guatemala have focused on children’s engagements in problem solving with caregivers and other children as well as generational changes in mothers’ and grandmothers’ perceptions of childrearing practices.
 Pablo has served as a MEF board member since 2008.

 Edward F. Fischer